JohnMurray/pinatra/README.md

 + ~~PUT functionality~~
 + ~~DELETE functionality~~
 + ~~HEAD functionality~~
-+ PSR-0 Autoloader (see Slim framework)
-+ Ability to embed instances within each other (like Rack-apps)

 ## Contributing
 If you actually like the sound of what I plan to do and would like to take it